 In the book you refer to the people who spread word of the Haitian Revolution as “The Masterless class.”
 What does that term mean?

 There was a substantial, important minority of [individuals], defined as enslaved people that I call the Masterless People, Even in slave-based societies there were people who managed to have some mobility.
 The plantation could not survive if it was isolated.
 So the people the master sent into town were conveyors of information.
-They were Maroons [escaped Caribbean slaves], seamen … there were all kinds of people were in this class.
+They were Maroons [escaped Caribbean slaves], seamen … all kinds of people were in this class.

 What scholarly books served as inspiration for your work?

 I learned from a lot of books.
 When I was in grad school, all students were required to read Fernand Braudel’s massive first volume of his history of the Mediterranean.
-He took a body of water and looked at the ways in which different societies that had access to that body of water, interacted over time.
+He took a body of water and looked at the ways in which different societies that had access to that body of water interacted over time.
 And I remember thinking at that [someone] could write a Caribbean history like this.
-That book taught me how settings and boundaries were important, in terms of the history I would right.
+That book taught me how settings and boundaries were important, in terms of the history I would write.
 There was also Georges Lefebvre’s book, The Great Fear of 1789, which was about how news of the French Revolution traveled from place to place.
 C.L.R.
 James’ The Black Jacobins [a history of the Haitian Revolution] was also important.

 So you wrote a groundbreaking work of scholarship.
 What led to it not being published?

 Someone I met at a conference just after grad school suggested that I send the dissertation to a small publisher.
 I did, and two weeks later, they sent me a letter that said that it was too narrow and specialized for them.
 That threw me.
 I later sent the dissertation to Oxford University Press.
 They offered me a contract, which I signed, but they sent me some reader’s comments that suggested different things for me to do with the dissertation.